Recognition of prior learning

 Recognition from ACRRM

 The Australian College of Rural and Remote Medicine (ACRRM) considers recognition of prior learning for other medical qualifications or clinical experience, including overseas work.
-You may qualify if you have undertaken the hospital component of Core Generalist Training, including work in a hospital or advanced specialised training.
+You may qualify for up to two years of RPL for Core Generalist training and can include 12 months Advanced Specialised Training (AST).
+This includes work in:

 - The Royal Flying Doctor Service

 You will need to provide various forms of evidence to support your RPL application.
 This will include verification of your previous experience and performance.
-You can find out more in the ACRRM Fellowship Training Handbook (See page 20).
+You can find out more in the ACRRM RPL Policy.
 You can also contact us for further details and guidance about submitting your RPL application.

-We can assist with your application to ensure that it’s complete and presented correctly.
+GPTQ can assist with your application to ensure it is complete and presented correctly.
 We will: